XP, FDD, DSDM, and Crystal Methods of Agile Development

 Featured Partners

-Software development methods that support the values and principles stated in the Agile Manifesto have received more attention since the declaration in 2001.
-So far, the most popular has been Scrum, a methodology of managing software projects and developing products with prescribed roles and practices.
+Scrum, a methodology of managing software projects and developing products with prescribed roles and practices, is one of the most popular methodologies adopted at present.
 It focuses on short, timeboxed periods called sprints where self-organizing teams develop working features that are added in small iterations to the software or product.

 Another method gaining popularity is Kanban, which also uses incremental improvements to continuously add parts or features until such time that the product is fit to be delivered.
 The process uses a visual card or signboard that displays to the development team, the customers and other stakeholders the different stages of development, the number of work items to do, being worked on, and completed, which aids the continuity of the work flow.